-If you reduced an employee’s hours or pay independently of a CJRS claim then, unfortunately, you will not be able to claim in retrospect.
+If you reduced an employee’s hours or pay independently of a CJRS claim then, unfortunately, you won’t be able to claim in retrospect.

-This means employees can work part-time shift patterns, of any type agreed between yourself and them.
+This means they can work part-time shift patterns of any type agreed between yourself and them.

 You claim via the CJRS only for the hours the employee is not working when they would otherwise normally do so.
 You will pay them their usual salary for the times when they are working, pro-rata.

-However, as of 1 July 2020 you can claim only for those who have previously been furloughed, or who have returned to work following statutory parental leave, or who are military reservists returning after the above date.
+This is a break with the previous CJRS rules.
+Initially when the CJRS launched, you could also furlough all staff but as of 1 July 2020 you could claim only for those who had previously been furloughed, or who were returning to work following statutory parental leave, or who were military reservists returning to work.

-You’ll need to claim via an online service provided by HMRC, which opened on 20 April 2020.
-HMRC says that applicants can expect a payment to be in their bank account within six working days after submission of the claim.
+You’ll need to claim via an online service provided by HMRC.
+HMRC says applicants can expect a payment to be in their bank account within six working days after submission of the claim.

 However, HMRC adds that you should allow at least 10 working days for the payment to arrive before raising a query via the helpline due to high call volumes at its call centres.